mark-mngoma/RHWSL8/README.md

 # Post-Installation

-1. Use `genie -s` to utilise the systemd at the price that losing the integration with Windows environment.
+1. If you want to utilise systemd, use `genie -s` at the price that losing the integration with Windows environment.

 ```
-wsl -d RHWSL8 genie -s
+wsl -d rhwsl8 genie -s
 ```

-If you use Windows Terminal, you might want to add `"commandline": "...\\RHWSL8.exe run genie -s",` to RHWSL8's configuration object.
+If you use Windows Terminal, you might want to add `"commandline": "wsl -d rhwsl8 genie -s",` to RHWSL8's configuration object.

 2. Register your installation with `subscription-manager` and install the `Server` environment group for a full RHEL 8 experience.